MMcM/lmkbd2/README.md

 * Symbolics keyboard with 6-pin RJ12 modular cable.
 * MIT / Symbolics / LMI Space Cadet keyboard with 34-pin IDC ribbon cable.
-* MIT Knight keyboard with Amphenol 9-pin mini-hex cable (probably).
+* MIT Knight keyboard with Amphenol 9-pin mini-hex cable.

 The code includes key codes for the TI Explorer, but I do not have information on the encoding protocol or access to an example.
 Feel free to submit an issue if you do and want it supported.

+Note that the Knight keyboard does not send key up transitions, so keyboard autorepeat will need to be disabled in the operating system.

 ## Hardware ##